Graupunkt/project-jericho/README.md

 ## Prerequests
 Powershell V7 is needed to properly execute this script.
 You can grab it from here https://aka.ms/powershell-release?tag=stable .
 You can install it by using the default options I recommend to add "run with powershell 7" contect menu during install.
+Current Versions verified are 7.1.x until 7.2.3.

 ## Installation